 Most importantly don’t be in a hurry to chase around tour groups or race around the bustling main streets looking for landmarks.
 Relax, take a Balinese yoga class and give your body the rest it deserves.
 Perhaps a massage is enough to convince you!
 The Viceroy offers traditional Balinese massages using local techniques that have been practiced for centuries by members of the community.
 The perfect remedy for those long-haul flights, a Balinese massage will help you relax and rid all the tightness and stress from your body.

-Why the ‘Slow Travel’ trend is a perfect match for Ubud What is ‘Slow Travel’?
-It is an approach to travel that emphasizes connection to local people, cultures, food and
+Why the ‘Slow Travel’ trend is a perfect match for Ubud What is ‘Slow Travel’ trend?
+It is an approach to travel that emphasizes connection to local people, cultures, food

 The New Normal Travel: Travelling During COVID Times What to Expect When Travelling During COVID Times, and Ensuring a COVID Safe Vacation The world was turned upside down when the